 Test your cameras limitations: What is for the maximum ISO where you are still happy the image quality.
 What is the minimum shutter speed you need to get an shake-free image.

 Photography is a reductive art.
 Painters are adding elements to the canvas.
-Photographers are reducing elements from the screen till they are satisfied.
+Photographers are reducing elements from the frame till they are satisfied.

 The streets are busy – and clutter will kill a photograph.
 So focus on what really matters to you and leave everything else out.
 Simply ask yourself: Do I really need this element, if in doubt, leave it out.